 What is it?

-A whisky distillery located in Port Melbourne that’s churning out smooth, easy-drinking flavors that any dram drinker would enjoy.
+A whisky distillery in Port Melbourne creates flavours that are silky smooth and easy to drink; any dram drinker would enjoy them.

 State Library Victoria

-The balconies encircling the beautiful Domed Reading Room have now been transformed into exhibition areas.
+The exterior balconies that once encircled the lovely Domed Reading Room are now used as display areas.

 - Disabled access available, contact operator for details